 - Meal Exchanges

 For students who don't have time to have a sit-down meal in PJ's, meal exchanges offer an opportunity to purchase a meal from one of the retail locations using a swipe.
 This also helps students conserve their dining dollars.
-Meal exchanges are available during regular hours of operation at all retail locations.
-One meal exchange or meal swipe can be used per meal period.
-Items included in an exchange vary by location.
-View the meal exchange menu here.
+Meal exchanges are available during regular hours of operation at all retail locations: Pitt-Stop, Pizza Pitt, Daily Grind, and Tuck Shop (Grill 27, Freshens & Tso Good).
+One meal exchange (meal swipe) can be used per meal period.
+Items included in an exchange vary by location and can be viewed here.

 - Guest Meals